loginom/loginom-help-en-omegat/data/processors/func/calc-func/mathematic.md

 **Round(Argument1 [, Argument2 = 0])**

-* Argument1 - numeric expression,
+* Argument1 - numeric expression.
 * Argument2 - optional parameter, the number of digits following the decimal point, integer.

 Rounds up the real number to the nearest number that has the specified number of digits following the decimal point.